 - What have you told others about the purpose or use of the item?

 - What other possible uses are there for the item?

 - How would the item be used in connection with a CDS?

 - Is there any drug residue on the item?

 - Is there any other evidence indicating the actual usage of the item?

 CONTACT JACK VENTURI LAW

-Our team has the experience, skill, knowledge and resources to aggressively protect your rights.
-For a confidential consultation, contact us online or call us toll free at 866-339-7801.
-We represent clients throughout Middlesex County, Union County, Mercer County, Monmouth County, Essex County and Somerset County.
+Our team has the experience, skill, knowledge, and resources to aggressively protect your rights.
+For a confidential consultation, CONTACT US ONLINE or call us toll-free at (732) 837-2187 Here you go!
+Please let me know if you need anything. :).
+We represent clients throughout Middlesex County, Union County, Mercer County, Monmouth County, Essex County, and Somerset County.